Mega Man X3: Development and release

 The game was first released in Japan on December 1, 1995, followed by North America in January 1996 and Europe on May 15, 1996.
-Ports for the Sega Saturn and PlayStation were released in Japan in April 26, 1996 and in Europe in March 1997.
+Ports for the Sega Saturn and PlayStation were released in Japan on April 26, 1996, and in Europe in March 1997.
 Capcom stated that it was licensing these versions to a USA company for release in North America, but they were ultimately never released in the region.
 A Windows port of this 32-bit edition was released in Japan in 1997 and in North America and Europe in 1998.
 The port versions feature additional animated full-motion video cutscenes, rearranged and remixed music tracks, and completely different sound effects than the original SNES version.
 A port for the 3DO was announced in Japan in 1996, but was not released.
 The Japanese PlayStation version of Mega Man X3 was eventually re-released as part of Sony's "The Best for Family" line of budget titles.
 The PlayStation version of Mega Man X3 was included in Mega Man X Collection, released for the PlayStation 2 and GameCube in North America in early 2006.
-Mega Man X3 was released on EZweb-compatible mobile phones in Japan in July 1, 2010.
+Mega Man X3 was released on EZweb-compatible mobile phones in Japan on July 1, 2010.
 The SNES version of Mega Man X3 was released on the Wii U Virtual Console in North America on August 28, 2014, in Japan on October 8, 2014, and the PAL regions on November 6, 2014.
 It was re-released for Nintendo Switch, PlayStation 4, Windows, and Xbox One as part of Mega Man X Legacy Collection which was released on July 24, 2018, worldwide and July 26, 2018, in Japan.